Last updated 08/01/2023

 - Mental health treatment provided without the recipient physically present in a face-to-face or telehealth session with the mental health provider except for telehealth treatment and collateral contacts.

-A provider may not submit a claim for mental health services provided after the third face-to-face or telehealth session with a recipient and before the effective date of the treatment plan.
+A provider may not submit a claim for mental health services provided after the third face-to-face or telehealth session with a recipient and before the effective date of the treatment plan

-SOURCE: SD Medicaid Billing and Policy Manual: Independent Mental Health Practitioners, pg.
-14, (Jun.
-2023), (Accessed Aug.
-2023).
+SOURCE: SD Medicaid Billing and Policy Manual: Independent Mental Health Practitioners (Apr.
+2024), (Accessed Dec.
+2024).

 An encounter for the initial ordering of durable medical equipment may occur through telehealth.

 SOURCE: SD Medicaid Billing and Policy Manual: Durable Medical Equipment, Prosthetics, Orthotics and Supplies, pg.
-2. Jun, 2023.
-(Accessed Aug.
-2023).
+2. Jun.
+2024.
+(Accessed Dec.
+2024).

 A face-to-face encounter for physician recertification for hospice may occur via telemedicine.

 SOURCE: SD Medicaid Billing and Policy Manual: Hospice, p.
-2 (Jun.
-2023), (Accessed Aug.
-2023).
+2 (Sept.
+2024), (Accessed Dec.
+2024).

 SOURCE: SD Medicaid Billing and Policy Manual: Outpatient Hospital Services, p.
 2 (Jun.
-2023), (Accessed Aug.
-2023).
+2024), (Accessed Dec.
+2024).

 Home Health